6 Countries Where It’s Easy To Get A Residency Visa

-If you’re planning on moving out of the United States, becoming a digital nomad, or just spending a year abroad, here are the countries where it’s easy to get a residency visa.
+If you’re planning on moving out of the United States, following flag theory or becoming a digital nomad, or even just spend a year abroad, here are the countries where it’s easy to get a residency visa.

 Over 1 million Americans can’t be wrong!
 Mexico is the easiest and lowest cost residency visa period.
-Mexico also the most popular country with about 10 times more visa issued to US citizens than any other.
+Mexico also the most popular country with about 10 times more visas issued to US citizens than any other.
 As of December 2021, Mexico is one of three countries in the world (El Salvador and The Vatican) where there are no Covid restrictions for entering the country.
 This makes it an extremely attractive option for those looking to escape the United States or Canada in particular.

 The reasons Mexican residency is so popular are obvious.
-You can drive there, same time zone, many expat communities you can join, life is cheap, quality of life and food is amazing (at least in certain areas), and English is widely spoken.
+You can drive there, it’s the same time zone, there are many expat communities you can join, life is cheap, quality of life and food is amazing (at least in certain areas), and English is widely spoken.

-If you’re retired, the easiest way to get residency in Mexico is to show guaranteed income of at least $1,550 for one person + $520 for each dependent.
-If you don’t have pension or IRA distributions, you can also buy a property valued at $210,000 or show a bank account balance of at least $25,000 for at least 8 months.
+If you’re retired, the easiest way to get residency in Mexico is to show a guaranteed income of at least $1,550 for one person + $520 for each dependent.
+If you don’t have a pension or IRA distributions, you can also buy Mexican real estate valued at $210,000 or show a bank account balance of at least $25,000 for at least 8 months.

 When you drive into Mexico, you don’t get a visa and no one stamps your passport.
 So long as you stay within border towns, there will be no visa and no checks.
 If you want to drive south, you and your car will need permits.

-The easiest residency program with a path to citizenship is from Panama.
-If you’re from a top 50 country, such as the US, EU, UK, etc., you can get residency in Panama with an investment of $200,000.
+What used to be the easiest residency program with a path to citizenship was from Panama.
+If you’re from a top 50 country, such as the US, Canada, Australia, EU, UK, etc., you can still get residency in Panama but now requires an investment of $200,000.
 This can be done through a real estate purchase or other form of investment.
 This includes a financed purchase so the actual out of pocket amount could be much less than $200,000 to get your foot in the door.

 After 5 years of residency, you can apply for citizenship and a second passport.
-A passport from Panama will get you into 127 countries without a visa, which is pretty close to a Tier-A passport.
-If you want a better passport, you’ll need to look to Portugal with an investment of 500,000 to 1 million Euros.
+A passport from Panama will get you into 151 countries without a visa, which is pretty close to a Tier-A passport.
+If you want a better passport, you’ll need to look at a country like Portugal with an investment of 500,000 to 1 million Euros.

 Belize is the easiest residency program for retirees.
 If you have about $2,000 a month in guaranteed payments, you can become a resident of Belize through their QRP program.